mianalysis/mia/src/main/resources/templatemd/description.md

-ModularImageAnalysis (MIA) is a Fiji plugin which provides a modular framework for assembling image and object analysis workflows.
+ModularImageAnalysis (MIA) is an ImageJ plugin which provides a modular framework for assembling image and object analysis workflows.
 Detected objects can be transformed, filtered, measured and related.
 Analysis workflows are batch-enabled by default, allowing easy processing of high-content datasets.

-MIA is developed in the [Wolfson Bioimaging Facility](http://www.bristol.ac.uk/wolfson-bioimaging/) at the University of Bristol.
+MIA is developed in the [Wolfson Bioimaging Facility](https://www.bristol.ac.uk/wolfson-bioimaging/) at the University of Bristol.